-In the coming weeks, Investigate Europe will publish a series of cross-border exposés, analysis and reports in up to 13 European countries and 20 media partners, illustrating the brutal consequences of these politics, telling the stories of those affected, and searching for ways out of this EU-wide workers’ trap.
+In the past weeks, Investigate Europe has been publishing a series of cross-border exposés, analysis and reports in up to 13 European countries and 20 media partners, illustrating the brutal consequences of these politics, telling the stories of those affected, and searching for ways out of this EU-wide workers’ trap.

 Read the first installments of the series: